andrewrindge/andrewrindge/README.md

-- 👋 Hi, I’m @andrewrindge, a second year undergraduate at University of Washington studying computer science and minoring in data science.
+- 👋 Hi, I’m @andrewrindge, a second year undergraduate at University of Washington studying computer science.
 - 🖥 I'm experienced with Java, C, JavaScript, HTML + CSS and a bit of Python.
-- 👀 I’m interested in all things software, but particularly neural networks and technological tools that can improve human quality of life.
+- 👀 I’m interested in all things software, but particularly technological tools that can improve human quality of life.
 - 🌱 I’m currently learning web development, if I'm not spending my time in the outdoors :)
 - 📫 Feel free to reach out to arindge [@] uw.edu